amcmerrell/BrewFinder/README.md

 ## Description

-_Brew Crawl is a an Android application, allowing users to find breweries in a given location and build, save and share a brew crawl itinerary._
+_Brew Crawl is an Android application, allowing users to find breweries in a given location and build, save, and share a brew crawl itinerary._

 ## Specifications